ChicagoWorldcon/conclar/public/chicon8_info.md

 ---
 # About Conclár

-Conclár is a browser based program guide used by [Chicon 8](https://chicon.org).
+Conclár is an open source browser based program guide used by [Chicon 8](https://chicon.org).